Renovating a London House: A Case Study

 This was a first renovation project for Claire and her husband Jim, who have four children, and while it won’t be their last, they say it is not an experience they want to repeat just yet.
 “Don’t get us wrong, we love the results, and it’s all been worth it.
 But the problem was we lived here during the building work, which went on for over a year, and that was a huge mistake.
 The noise and the dust almost drove us mad,” says Claire.

-The couple have lived in their house for five years, but they didn’t do anything to it for the first 18 months.
-“We wanted to get a feel for the house and work out what style we wanted to achieve, which is why we didn’t start renovating straight away,” says Claire.
+The couple has lived in their house for five years, but they didn’t do anything to it for the first 18 months.
+“We wanted to get a feel for the house and work out what style we wanted to achieve, which is why we didn’t start renovating straight away and had to find storage units for our possessions,” says Claire.

 Use an Interior Designer